mucommander/mucommander/readme.txt

 - Batch renamer, contributed by Mariusz Jakubowski.
 - Auto-completion capabilities added to the location field and transfer destination fields, contributed by Arik Hadas.
+- New 'Quick lists' that allow to quickly recall parent folders, recent locations, recently executed files and bookmarks.
+Contributed by Arik Hadas.
 - Native RAR archive support, contributed by Arik Hadas.
 - Added support for SFTP public key authentication, contributed by Vassil Dichev.